Supposed Former Infatuation Junkie: Commercial performance

 In the United States, Supposed Former Infatuation Junkie debuted at number one on the Billboard 200 with 469,000 copies sold in its first week.
 The album broke the record for sales in its first week by a female act, surpassing Lauryn Hill's The Miseducation of Lauryn Hill which opened with 423,000 copies.
-This would be later surpassed once again in 2000 by Britney Spears with the release of her second album Oops!...I Did It Again selling 1.3 million copies in its first week.
+This would be later surpassed in 2000 by Britney Spears with the release of her second album Oops!...
+I Did It Again selling 1.3 million copies in its first week.
 In the New Zealand Albums Chart, it was Morissette's second consecutive number one album, and was certificated 2× Platinum by RIANZ, selling over 30,000 copies.
 The album also debuted at number one in Switzerland, and stayed in the charts for thirty-one weeks.
 It was certified Platinum in that country.
 The album entered at number one in Norway, staying there for three weeks.
 It was certificated platinum there as well.
 It also peaked in the top ten in many countries, including the United Kingdom, Australia, France, Sweden, and other European countries.
 The album has sold 2,604,000 copies in the United States as of March 2012.

 The album sold 2.2 million copies worldwide on its first week of release and over 5.2 million copies worldwide within a month.